Celtic Cup (wheelchair rugby league)

 The Celtic Cup is an international wheelchair rugby league tournament contested annually by Scotland, Ireland and Wales.
 It was first held as a two-match series between Scotland and Ireland in 2015 which was won by Ireland.
-Wales joined in 2016 to create a three-team round-robin tournament and have won the cup six times between 2016 and 2022.
+Wales joined in 2016 to create a three-team round-robin tournament and won the cup seven times between 2016 and 2023.

-History
+Background

 The Ireland, Scotland and Wales teams were all established in 2012 and played their first international matches at the Four Nations competition that year before taking part in the World Cup in 2013.
 The Celtic Cup was established to provide an opportunity for international matches beyond these tournaments, initially between Ireland and Scotland in 2015, and with Wales in 2016.